klutz4/product_recommender/README.md

 Since some of my dataset had image URLs, I wanted to cluster art pieces using image processing through a CNN Autoencoder, then clustering with KMeans on the compressed images.

-First, I saved a subset of 1996 of the total ~16,000 images from the image URLs to my local computer, resized them to be 256x256, and converted them to arrays using CV2.
+First, I saved a subset of 1996 of the total ~16,000 images from the image URLs to my local computer, resized them to be 256x256, and converted them to arrays and RGB using CV2.
 I split up these images into train, test and val with 80%, 10% and 10% in each, respectively.

 The Autoencoder: